sashperso/openshift-hc/README.md

 ### Examples

-- Demostrate a section of playbook using `oc` cli as a means to get a healthcheck.
+- Demonstrate a section of playbook using `oc` cli as a means to get a healthcheck.
 ```yaml
 # get machine_config_pools from cluster
 - name: Get machine config pools name